vitejs/vite/docs/guide/migration.md

 Vite's default dev server host is now `localhost`.
 You can use [`server.host`](../config/server-options.md#server-host) to set it to `127.0.0.1`.

-Vite optimizes dependencies with esbuild to both convert CJS-only deps to ESM and to reduce the number of modules the browser needs to request.
-In v3, the default strategy to discover and batch dependencies has changed.
-Vite no longer pre-scans user code with esbuild to get an initial list of dependencies on cold start.
-Instead, it delays the first dependency optimization run until every imported user module on load is processed.

-To get back the v2 strategy, you can use `optimizeDeps.devStrategy: 'pre-scan'`.

 ### Build Changes

 In v3, Vite uses esbuild to optimize dependencies by default.
 Doing so, it removes one of the most significant differences between dev and prod present in v2.
 Because esbuild converts CJS-only dependencies to ESM, [`@rollupjs/plugin-commonjs`](https://github.com/rollup/plugins/tree/master/packages/commonjs) is no longer used.